Petar Nikolov-Zikov: Political career

-Nikolov first ran for parliament in 2009, leading the list of DSBs in Lovech.
-Although he didn't become an MP, he was awarded a seat on the national committee of the party by the leader Ivan Kostov.
-He then quickly becomes Kostov's main spokesperson.
-Nikolov was the strategist behind Proshko Proshkov's campaign for mayor of Sofia in 2011.
-Proshkov won the internal elections in DSB and became the party nominee, but subsequently couldn't defeat the sitting mayor.
-Due to internal conflicts, Nikolov and Proshkov left the party together with Daniel Mitov and Hristo Angelichin (future minister and deputy minister of foreign affairs).
-They all joined Meglena Kuneva's party Bulgaria for Citizens Movement (BCM) in 2012.
-With BCM in 2013, Nikolov ran another unsuccessful MP campaign.
+Nikolov first ran for parliament in 2009, driving the DSB list in Lovech.
+Although he did not become an MP, the party's leader, Ivan Kostov, awarded him a seat on its national committee.
+He soon became Kostov's main spokesperson.
+Nikolov was the strategist for Proshko Proshkov's 2011 Sofia mayoral campaign.
+Proshkov won the DSB's internal elections and became the party nominee but subsequently lost to the sitting mayor.
+Due to internal conflicts, Nikolov and Proshkov left the party together with Daniel Mitov and Hristo Angelichin (future minister and deputy minister of foreign affairs), eventually all joining the Bulgaria for Citizens Movement (BCM) in 2012.
+With BCM in 2013, Nikolov ran another unsuccessful campaign for MP.

-In 2014, Petar Nikolov founded the Institute for Right-Wing Policy which aimed to promote and facilitate the coalition between GERB and the Reformist Bloc.
-After the coalition came into being, Nikolov was appointed parliamentary secretary of the Council of Ministers by PM Boyko Borissov.
+In 2014, Nikolov founded the Institute for Right-Wing Policy, which aimed to promote and facilitate the coalition between GERB and the Reformist Bloc.
+After the coalition was formed, Nikolov was appointed parliamentary secretary of the Council of Ministers by Prime Minister Boyko Borisov.

-In 2017, Nikolov announced that he was going to run for parliament from the list of United Patriots.
-Although he performed well above his party's average result, he still could not make it into the National assembly.
-Although his candidacy initially being promoted to the post of culture minister during the formation of the coalation between GERB and the United Patriots, Nikolov was appointed for Deputy Minister of Education and Science.
+In 2017, Nikolov announced his intentions to run for parliament on behalf of the United Patriots.
+However, he did not win a seat in Bulgaria’s National Assembly, where parties and candidates must clear an electoral threshold to gain representation.
+Although his candidacy was initially promoted for the post of culture minister, during the formation of the coalition between GERB and the United Patriots, Nikolov was instead appointed Deputy Minister of Education and Science.